bcgov/nr-arch-exploration/apis/java/quarkus-legacy-oracle/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## This project is a simple example of how to create Java API using Quarkus framework to specifically connect to Oracle Database over encrypted connection.
+## You can also use other frameworks like Micronaut or Spring Boot et...

 _This API does not show how to create roles or scopes in keycloak_ but the endpoints are secured with jwt token which validated against keycloak realm.